 Step 7 Enter the event pruning and archiving settings.

-•Pruned Events are removed from the main database table and placed in a separate database, allowing you to reduce the size of the main database while keeping them accessible on the Cisco PAM system.
+•Pruned Events are removed from the main events database table and placed in a separate historic events database table.
+This allows you to reduce the size of the main database while keeping them accessible on the Cisco PAM system.
 Pruned events are not visible in Events & Alarms, but are included in reports.
 Pruned events are also included in system backups.

 •Archived events are removed from all Cisco PAM database tables and copied to a compressed file.
 The file includes a password-protected SQL script, and can be run on an offline database to view the purged events.
 Archived events are not visible in the Events & Alarms listings or Reports, and are not included in system backups.

 a.
-Select the Pruning tab and enter the following settings:
+Click the Pruning tab and enter the following settings:

-–Schedule—define the time and frequency when events should be pruned.
+–Schedule—define the time and frequency at which events should be pruned.

 Date—To schedule pruning for one day per month, select Date and then select a day of the month.
 For example: 15.